Milinda Moragoda

 In 2007 the Parliamentary Committee on Public Enterprises (COPE) accused then opposition parliamentarian Moragoda of large scale corruption during his time as a UNP minister.
 In a bid to dodge prosecution Moragoda crossed over to the ruling UPFA government and was appointed Minister of Justice and Law Reform.

 Early life and education

 He was born to Moragodage Christopher Walter Pinto, a diplomat, and Yasodha Neiliya Jayawardena, daughter of U. N. Jayawardena the former Governor of the Central Bank of Ceylon.
-He attended Royal College Colombo and graduated with a MBA from the IMD in Lausanne Switzerland.
+He attended Royal College Colombo and graduated with an MBA from the IMD in Lausanne Switzerland.
 Moragoda was a Fellow of the Weatherhead Centre for International Affairs (then known as the Centre for International Affairs) at Harvard University from 1994 to 1995.

 Business career

 Before he entered politics, Moragoda was the Founder Chairman of Mercantile Merchant Bank Ltd (MMBL), an investment bank and private equity company in Sri Lanka.
 He was an alternate director on the founding board of the Colombo Stock Exchange.